A. R. Murugadoss: Career

 In 2012, he directed the action thriller Thuppakki, starring Vijay and produced by S. Dhanu released in 2012 to mostly positive reviews and became the second Tamil film to enter the ₹100 crore club domestically alone after Enthiran.
 Thuppakki collected over ₹180 crores end of its run as reported by the producer.
 He also directed the Hindi remake of the film, Holiday: A Soldier Is Never Off Duty.
 In 2014, he was the writer and producer for the fantasy film Maan Karate starring Sivakarthikeyan which was directed by his former assistant Thirukumaran.

 In 2014, he directed the action drama Kaththi starring Vijay and produced by Lyca Productions released in 2014 and emerged as one of the top-grossing films in Kollywood for 2014, collecting an estimated ₹131 crores.
 In 2016, he directed Akira starring Sonakshi Sinha.
 It is a remake of the Tamil film Mouna Guru.
 Then, he directed Spyder starring Mahesh Babu and Rakul Preet Singh.
 He joined with Vijay once again for the movie Sarkar which is produced by Sun Pictures Kalanithi Maran which released in 2018 for the Diwali.
 It was released in over 3000 screens around the world.
 The next, his film Darbar starring Rajinikanth was released in 2020.

-After a gap of 5 years, Murugadoss made his directorial comeback in 2025 with two films Sikandar with Salman Khan, and Madharaasi with Sivakarthikeyan.
+After five years, Murugadoss made his directorial comeback in 2025 with two films Sikandar with Salman Khan, and Madharaasi with Sivakarthikeyan.

+On 1 February 2026, it was reported that filmmaker A. R. Murugadoss would direct a high-profile pan-Indian action thriller featuring Sunny Deol and Jyotika in the lead roles, marking the first collaboration between the two actors.